dmorse/pscfpp/README.md

 # PSCF - Polymer Self-Consistent Field (C++/CUDA)

 PSCF is a software package for field-theoretic analysis of inhomogeneous equilibrium states of polymerc materials.
-It is designed to treat electrically neutral polymer materials in which inhomogeneous states form due to the tendency of some constituents to phase separate, and can be used to describe interfaces, micelles, and periodic ordered structures.
+It is designed to treat materials containing block polymers and/or homopolymers in which inhomogeneities form as the result of a tendency of some constituents to phase separate.
+It can be used to describe periodic ordered structures, interfaces, and micelles.
 PSCF can be used to perform both self-consistent field theory (SCFT) calculations and stochastic field-theoretic simulation (FTS) calculations that rely on a partial-saddle-point approximation.

-This version of PSCF is written primarily in C++, supplemented by CUDA to enable the use of an NVIDIA graphics processing unit (GPU).
+PSCF is written primarily in C++, supplemented by CUDA to enable the use of an NVIDIA graphics processing unit (GPU) when available.
 PSCF is distributed only in source code form, and so must be compiled by the user.

 ## Methods: SCFT and FTS